keboola/developers-docs/extend/common-interface/environment.md

 * TOC
 {:toc}

-Components use several [channels](/extend/common-interface/) to exchange information with Keboola Connection, primarily [structured folders](/extend/common-interface/) and [configuration files](/extend/common-interface/config-file/).
+Components use several [channels](/extend/common-interface/) to exchange information with Keboola, primarily [structured folders](/extend/common-interface/) and [configuration files](/extend/common-interface/config-file/).
 Each component has full access to the outside network (network type `bridge`), unless changed to `none` in [Developer portal](https://components.keboola.com).